Top Tips For Keeping Your Family Safe When Driving

 It’s always best to store loose items such as coins, mobile phones, purses, water bottles, laptops and groceries away safely in either the boot or other storage compartments.

 Why?
 An American study found that unrestrained items in cars caused over 13,000 injuries there.
-In 2018, a 3-year-old Spanish child was unfortunately killed when her mother’s laptop, which wasn’t stowed away struck her in the face after a road collision.
+In 2018, a 3-year-old Spanish child was unfortunately killed when her mother’s laptop, which wasn’t stowed away, struck her in the face after a road collision.

 Furthermore, Highway Code Rule 98 informs drivers to secure objects when loading a car.
-The code says “Make sure any heavy or sharp objects and any animals are secured safely.
+The code says, “Make sure any heavy or sharp objects and any animals are secured safely.
 If there is a collision, they might hit someone inside the vehicle and cause serious injury.”

 Does this mean that parents should remove any entertainment devices from their vehicles during long journeys?

 Likewise, if you see a fellow motorist who stops and starts suddenly, or weaves in and out of their lane, or their speed repeatedly slows down to a crawl and then speeds up again, they could be texting or otherwise distracted.
-In this instance, it’s best to reduce your speed or change lane to help keep your distance until you are away from the vehicle in question.
+In this instance, it’s best to reduce your speed or change lanes to help keep your distance until you are away from the vehicle in question.

 You can prevent this from happening by installing window blinds to help protect your children from the heat and glare of the sun.

 It’s also worth locking the rear windows (if possible) to avoid your children opening a window.
-Not only will this help to avoid a window blind flying out of the window if it was attached, but there’s also a risk that your child might get their limb stuck if it’s dangling out of the window while it’s sliding back to the top.
+Not only will this help to prevent a window blind from flying out of the window if it was attached, but there’s also a risk that your child might get their limb stuck if it’s dangling out of the window while it’s sliding back to the top.

-Most vehicles are fitted with child safety locks nowadays and these should be activated to prevent children from accidentally opening doors while the car is either moving or standing still.
+Most vehicles are fitted with child safety locks nowadays, and these should be activated to prevent children from accidentally opening doors while the car is either moving or standing still.